 A Marketing Guide to Podcast Advertising

-The latest numbers from Edison Research say that 67 million Americans above the age of 12 are listening to podcasts every month.
+Edison Research reports that 67 million Americans above the age of 12 are listening to podcasts every month.
 These aren’t just passive listeners either.
 They are highly engaged consumers who connect deeply with the topics and hosts of these shows, share listener recommendations with their friends, and have proven to take action after hearing a sponsored message.
 In fact, 65% of listeners say that podcast ads increase purchase intent.
 “Super listeners,” as the Knight Foundation has named them, are the latest group of power users on tap to be audio advertising’s next big coup.

-It’s not quite the wild west out there, but there still aren’t a lot of ad standardization practices and guidelines that exist yet.
-A nimble approach to creative formats, messaging and measurement KPIs is important to keep in mind.
+It’s not quite the wild west out there, but there still aren’t a lot of ad standardization practices and guidelines being implemented.
+A nimble approach to creative formats, messaging and measurement KPIs are all important things to keep in mind.
 As a young advertising channel, brands and media companies are still setting the rules as we go along.
-The IAB introduced its first Podcast Playbook this summer, outlining standards, guidelines, and best practices for advertising in audio – there’s sure to be more to come on this in 2018.
+The IAB introduced its first Podcast Playbook outlining standards, guidelines, and best practices for advertising in audio – there’s sure to be more in the upcoming years.

 The key differentiator with podcasts is the “listener first” attitude in content and ad creation.

 Podcast hosts take great care in choosing and approving their advertisers because of the strong relationship listeners have to the show and their hosts.
 Many listeners understand that advertising is necessary to support a podcast.
 Their dedication to the podcast also keeps them from skipping ads because they don’t want to miss any part of the show.
 This creates a very favorable advertising environment; engaged users are receiving ads that are relevant